-But very often a series of questions can sound like an interview.
+But often a series of questions can sound like an interview.
 If we’re not careful, a series of questions can come across as an interrogation.

-Years ago, when I managed a small contact center, I realized that my team had to ask our customers 7 questions in order to completely log issues in our system.
+Years ago, when I managed a small contact center, I realized that my team had to ask our customers 7 questions to completely log issues in our system.
 Seven questions is a lot.

 1. Bridge Into Questioning

 We can buffer the questions we must ask by simply bridging to questioning.
 That is, make a statement to explain your series of questions before you launch the questions.
 Here are some good bridge statements: